dudash/openshift-docker-solr/README.md

 ### (1) A Dockerfile

-Which overrides the [official SOLR image][2] to tweak a few things in order to run SOLR efficiently on OpenShift.
+Which overrides the [official Docker SOLR image][2] to tweak a few things in order to run SOLR efficiently on OpenShift.

 ### (2) S2I scripts